Brown Automotive Group holding food drive for High Plains Food Bank

 “As our owner liked to say, coined a phrase, sometimes acts before advertising and this is really what that’s about,” said Kyle McAdams, Brown Automotive Group Amarillo General Manager.

-That’s what McAdams says is one of the many reasons why they started a food drive to help support the High Plains Food Bank.
+That’s what McAdams said is one of the many reasons why they started a food drive to help support the High Plains Food Bank.

 After a brainstorming session, McAdams and others in the group started seeing stories across the state on how those area food banks were overrun and depleted.